Fairblock/docs/docs/welcome/Vision.md

 ## Core Products

-### Stabletrust: Confidential Stablecoins
+1. ### Stabletrust: Confidential Stablecoins
 Send and receive stablecoins with encrypted amounts and balances on public chains.
 Addresses remain transparent for DeFi composability and traceability.
 A specific transaction, and only that transaction, can be disclosed when required.
 It’s not a mixer or an isolated privacy chain.

 **Core applications:** payroll & payouts, cross-border commerce, trading, treasury operations, OTC, M&A, and strategic buybacks.

-### Protected Trading: Confidential Execution
+2. ### Protected Trading: Confidential Execution
 Eliminate information leakage around size and timing while keeping settlement on public chains.
 Encrypted orders, intents, and bids with conditional decryption enable better price discovery and manipulation-resistant trading, lending, intents, and token launches, all without reliance on centralized intermediaries.

 ## Where Fairblock Ships
-Built alongside leading networks and venues so confidentiality works smoothly in existing workflows.
-Select ecosystem partners include: Arbitrum, Noble/M0, Hyperliquid, Solana, Base, Cosmos, payment networks, and stablecoin issuers.
+Built alongside leading networks and venues, confidentiality works smoothly in existing workflows.
+Select ecosystem partners include: Arbitrum, Noble/M0, Hyperliquid, Solana, Base, Cosmos, payment networks, stablecoin issuers, and CowSwap.

 [![Fairblock Macro Schematic](../assets/FairyRingMacroSchematic.png)](../assets/FairyRingMacroSchematic.png)